 Sunset Cinema is hosted by Vancouver Civic Theatres which is owned and operated by the City of Vancouver.
 The organization manages the Queen Elizabeth Theatre, Orpheum, Vancouver Playhouse, ANNEX and šxʷƛ̓exən Xwtl’a7shn (formerly known as the Queen Elizabeth Theatre Plaza).

-Four free movies show in the plaza in front of the Queen Elizabeth Theatre in the summer of 2025.
+Three free movies showed in the plaza in front of the Queen Elizabeth Theatre this past summer.
+Organizers cancelled the scheduled fourth movie.
 The theatre is located at 630 Hamilton Street.
 The plaza itself is on West Georgia Street across from the CBC Building and kitty-corner to the main Vancouver Public Library.

-A film shows every Wednesday in August of 2025.
+A film showed every Wednesday in August, 2025.
 This year’s schedule is listed below.
-The shows start at dusk and the times given below are approximate.
+The shows started at dusk and the times given below were approximate.

 The films are shown on a large inflatable screen.
 Bring your own blankets or chairs to sit on, and pillows too if you want.
 Pre-show entertainment begins at 7:00 pm.